Rock Radio Scrapbook

 On April 1, 1976, Cooper and a colleague played an April Fool's joke on the all-night show on CHUM.
 Cooper took a call on the air from a threatening-sounding person and joked about the call to his listeners.
 Then, right in the middle of a live read for a Knob Hill Farms spot, the "caller" came into the studio and pretended to shoot him!
 All went well - it sounded realistic - maybe too realistic!
 Police - thinking there had been a real shooting - rushed to the CHUM studios.
 Cooper had a little explaining to do.
 CHUM management then found out about it.
 More explaining.
 Well, it was a good idea at the time.
 (I always wondered if Knob Hill complained about having their live read interrupted).

-We don't have video of the ferris wheel ride, but we do have audio of Cooper's April Fool's prank.
-Hear it here.
+We don't have video of the Ferris wheel ride, but we do have audio of Cooper's April Fool's prank.

 (The Andrew Consky and Ross Carlin Collections)